shantank03/task-5-presentation/Presentation.md

 #

 # Arrival to the Americas
-* The first beer brewed in the New World
+* The first beer brewed in the New World occured at Sir Walter Raleigh's colony in Virginia in 1587
 * Thanksgiving might be nice and all but the Pilgrims landed at Plymouth Rock because their beer supplies were low
 *